Programme/Approved Electives for 2019/20

 Description of Module Assessment

-3000 word research essayStudents will produce one 3000 word essay on a topic of their own design, related to and relevant for content covered in module.2: Essay-Plan weighted 20%
+3000 word research essayStudents will produce one 3000 word essay on a topic of their own design, related to and relevant for content covered in module.2: Creative Brief weighted 40%

-15 minute video blog presentationStudents will present their essay research topic and findings to the class.
-This will be done as a 15 minutes video blog submission.
+Video blog presentationStudents will present their essay research topic and findings in a way that is accessible to a non-specialist audience.
+This will be done as a 4-8 minutes video blog submission.